2017 Kids' Choice Awards

 The 30th Annual Nickelodeon Kids' Choice Awards was held on March 11, 2017, at the Galen Center on the University of Southern California campus in Los Angeles and was broadcast live on Nickelodeon and either live or with tape delay across all of Nickelodeon's international networks.
 John Cena hosted the ceremony.
-This is the earliest Kids' Choice Awards ceremony date to take place in the year, with the latest being the 1989 ceremony on June 25, 1989.

 A new episode of one of Nickelodeon's television series, Henry Danger, premiered right before the ceremony.
 Jace Norman subsequently led the transfer from the show to the ceremony.
 Afterwards, an unlisted airing of the Hunter Street premiere was shown.